dr-lab/BibleStudy/README.md

 * If you already installed the [Latex]() in your local, you can use Python package [pdflatex](https://pypi.org/project/pdflatex/) convert the Latex to pdf automatically.

 * Otherwise can use [Overleaf](https://www.overleaf.com/) to convert it manually.

+Use it Wisely
+-
+The purpose of this tool is to offer a convenient and efficient method for searching the Bible using specific keywords of interest.
+However, it is important to understand that it does not serve as a substitute for your current in-person Bible study groups.
+Therefore, it is advised to utilize this tool wisely and exercise caution by carefully and prudently reviewing the output, as the AI's reasoning and inferencing capabilities are still in the early stages.

 Notes